Patil2611/401Project/README.md

 # 401Project
-Bhushan, Gaurav and Tejas Repo for practice purpose
+Bhushan, Gaurav, Nikhil and Tejas Repo for practice purpose